O.M. Scott & Sons

 *When used as directed.
 Don't eat it, drink it, rub it in your eye... you get the point.

 Face it, you've got better things to do than spend every Saturday mowing and watering your yard.
 You've got cookouts to host and sprinkler-dodging championships to win.
 You need a green space that’s on your team.
 Following our founder, O.M.
 Scott, we've held the belief that yards ain't hard since 1868.
 With our Clover Seed, we're proving it.
 We've found the secret to a lush green space that asks for way less and gives you a whole lot more.This isn't just any clover.
 We've selected premium varieties of strawberry clover known for their ability to create a soft and seriously low-maintenance green space.
 It’s naturally drought-tolerant, so it stays green even when the weather’s not cooperating.
-Best of all?
-It feeds the soil, so your lawn gets healthier over time, all on its own.
 And because we're all about the good stuff, our Clover Seed is safe for the whole crew—kids, pets, and even the bees.
-Plus, the bag is 100% recyclable.
+Plus, the bag is 100% recyclable because it's made of paper.
 So go ahead.
 Go hard on your yard, not on your weekends.

 Seed Type(s): Contains strawberry clover